mckennapsean/dissertation/content/03-framework.md

 Next, visualization **artifacts** are the specific, unique results of a design activity, characterized by which level or levels of the nested model they address.
-There is a close connection of artifacts with design **methods**, which are actions or techniques that a designer employs to either generate or evaluate artifacts.
+Artifacts are closely connected with design **methods**, which are actions or techniques that a designer employs to either generate or evaluate artifacts.
 It is in the application of methods to the broad space of all visualization design options, particularly methods for evaluation, that design